2009–10 Philadelphia Flyers season

-The 2009–10 Philadelphia Flyers season was the Flyers' 43rd season in the National Hockey League (NHL).
+The 2009–10 Philadelphia Flyers season was the franchise's 43rd season for the National Hockey League (NHL) franchise that was established on June 5, 1967.

 The Flyers began the 2009–10 season with some major changes, allowing goaltenders Martin Biron and Antero Niittymaki to depart via free agency, replacing them with former Ottawa Senators netminder Ray Emery and former Flyer Brian Boucher, and significantly upgrading the defense with the addition of Chris Pronger from the Anaheim Ducks.
 Pronger came at a price, costing the Flyers Joffrey Lupul, Luca Sbisa, and the Flyers' first round draft picks in 2009 and 2010.
 The season began in earnest but soon began to unravel with mediocre play that cost John Stevens his job in December.
 Peter Laviolette was hired as head coach in order to re-institute accountability and restore success to the Flyers but the results were not immediate, as the Flyers suffered a 2–7–1 stretch after his arrival.
 This was corrected with an 18–7–1 stretch in the middle of the season.
 Injuries took a major toll on the Flyers, with Blair Betts, Danny Briere, Jeff Carter, Simon Gagne and Kimmo Timonen missing significant numbers of games, but no position was nearly affected as much with injuries as goaltending with Emery suffering a career-threatening injury.
 Mediocre play down the stretch forced the Flyers into a do-or-die shootout with the New York Rangers in the last game of the regular season for a playoff berth.
 Boucher stopped final shooter Olli Jokinen to clinch the seventh seed in the East and a first round match-up with the New Jersey Devils.

 In the first round of the playoffs, Boucher and the Flyers consistently outplayed Martin Brodeur and New Jersey and pulled off the upset in five games.
-However, the victory was costly as Carter suffered a broken foot, Gagne a broken toe in Game 4 and Ian Laperriere suffered a fractured orbital bone by blocking a shot in Game 5.
+However, the victory was costly as Carter suffered a broken foot, Gagne a broken toe in Game 4, and Ian Laperriere suffered a fractured orbital bone by blocking a shot in Game 5.
 The Flyers faced the sixth-seeded Boston Bruins in the second round, and despite playing at an even level with Boston, the Flyers found themselves in a 3–0 series deficit.
-Gagne returned from injury in game 4, scoring the game-winning goal in overtime.
-The Flyers shut out the Bruins 4-0 in game 5, despite losing goaltender Boucher to injury.
+Gagne returned from injury in Game 4, scoring the game-winning goal in overtime.
+The Flyers shut out the Bruins 4–0 in Game 5, despite losing goaltender Boucher to injury.
 A 2–1 Flyers win in Game 6 forced a Game 7 in Boston.
 Falling behind 3–0 in Game 7, the Flyers pulled off the biggest comeback in franchise history, winning 4–3 on a late goal by Gagne to join the 1942 Toronto Maple Leafs, 1975 New York Islanders and the 2004 Boston Red Sox as the only sports teams to win a playoff series after trailing 3–0.
+Not only did they overcome a 3–0 series deficit, they also overcame a 3–0 goal deficit in Game 7.